overtrue/laravel-versionable/README.md

 ## Requirement

-1. PHP >= 8.0.2
+1. PHP >= 8.1.0
 2. laravel/framework >= 9.0

 ## Features

 -   Keep the specified number of versions.
 -   Whitelist and blacklist for versionable attributes.
--   Easily roll back to the specified version.
+-   Easily revert to the specified version.
 -   Record only changed attributes.
 -   Easy to customize.